Slingshot

 Replications

-Schedule replication and/or synchronization operations between volumes or directories.
+Schedule replication operations between volumes or directories.
 Configure any needed external targets such as Amazon S3 or remote SMB shares, and then click the plus sign to set up a replication job.

-Configure a job to copy or sync all possible new/changed folders and files from the selected source to the selected destination.
+Configure a job to copy new/changed folders and files from the selected source to the selected destination.
 Objects with the same path/name will be overwritten at the destination.
-File permissions, metadata, and other extended attributes may not be applicable for backup.
-Cloud-based transfers will incur additional charges by your cloud storage provider.
-Bi-directional job schemes are not supported.
+File permissions, metadata, and other attributes may not be applicable for backup.
+Cloud-based transfers will incur bandwidth charges by your cloud storage provider.
+Bidirectional job schemes are not supported.

 Copy/Replace vs Sync/Remove

-• Choose “Copy/Replace” if objects removed from source location should NOT be automatically removed from destination location.
+• Choose “Copy/Replace” if objects removed from the source location should NOT be automatically removed from the destination location.

-• Choose “Sync/Remove” if objects removed from source location should be automatically removed from destination location.
-Use sync with caution to avoid accidentally deleting data at the destination!
+• Choose “Sync/Remove” if objects removed from the source location should be automatically removed from the destination location.
+Use “Sync/Remove” with caution to avoid accidentally deleting data at the destination!

 More information is found in the Slingshot Replication (Sync/Copy) best practices and configuration guide: https://support.studionetworksolutions.com/hc/en-us/articles/360027021212-Replication-Sync-Copy-best-practices